StoicDev01/Requisitour/README.md

 - write request get to get a request from google.com

-Notice that sites like google.com need headers, you can set headers with seth Sometimes the site needs data, to set json body data use setb
+Notice that sites like google.com need headers, you can set headers with seth ,sometimes the site needs data, to set json body data use setb

 Tip: You can see what the site expects and the requests that your browser makes with your browser in network monitor mode